Complements of discriminants of real parabolic function singularities. II: The case of singularities

 The lowest weighted homogeneous part of the polynomial (\ref{nco}) in the coordinates $l, p_l,$ and $ q_l$ with weights $\deg l=3$ and $ \deg p_l = \deg q_l =2$ is equal to $-l^2+p_l^3+p_l q_l^2.$ Therefore, by the techniques of \cite{AVGZ}, \S 12, this polynomial can be reduced to the normal form $-\tilde z^2+\tilde x^3+\tilde x \tilde y^2$ of $D_4^+$ class in some local coordinates $\tilde x, \tilde y,$ and $\tilde z$.

 2. Let $\alpha$ be the coefficient at the monomial $q_l^2$ of the polynomial $\psi_2$ in (\ref{nco}).
-Then the lowest weighted homogeneous part of the polynomial $F(l)$ with weights $\deg p_l=2, \deg q_l=1, $ and $\deg l=2$ is equal to $-l^2 -\varepsilon p_l^2 + p_l q_l^2 + \alpha l q_l^2$.
+Then the lowest weighted homogeneous part of the polynomial (\ref{Ql}) with weights $\deg p_l=2, \deg q_l=1, $ and $\deg l=2$ is equal to $-l^2 -\varepsilon p_l^2 + p_l q_l^2 + \alpha l q_l^2$.
 Substituting $\tilde l = l-\frac{\alpha q_l^2}{2}$ and $ P_l =p_l - \frac{q_l^2}{2\varepsilon}$ turns this polynomial into the polynomial with the lowest weighted homogeneous part Again, using the techniques of \S 12 of \cite{AVGZ}, this function can be reduced to the standard form (\ref{nfzet}) of $A_3$ singularities via a local change of coordinates.
 If $\varepsilon$ is sufficiently small, then adding $-\varepsilon p_l^2$ to (\ref{Pl}) does not return the non-real critical points of (\ref{Pl}) to the real domain.
 By the index considerations, the obtained polynomial $F(l)$ has one real Morse critical point in addition to the $A_3$ point at the origin.
 This Morse critical point depends continuously on $l$, therefore its Morse index is the same for all $l \in L$.
 It is easy to calculate that for $l \equiv x-y$ it is equal to 1.

-The restriction of the polynomial $F(l)$ to the line connecting the origin and this Morse point is a degree three polynomial with vanishing derivative at these points; its critical point at the origin is a local maximum.
-Therefore, the critical value of $F(l)$ at the Morse critical point is negative. $\Box$
+The restriction of the polynomial (\ref{Ql}) to the line connecting the origin and this Morse point is a degree three polynomial with vanishing derivative at these points; its critical point at the origin is a local maximum.
+Therefore, its critical value at the Morse critical point is negative. $\Box$

-Denote by $C(l)$ the critical value of the polynomial $F(l)$ at its Morse critical point.
-Then the polynomial is non-discriminant and has $\mbox{Ind}=-1$.
+Denote by $C(l)$ the critical value of the polynomial (\ref{Ql}) at its Morse critical point.
+Let $F(l)$ be the polynomial obtained from (\ref{Ql}) by subtracting the constant $C(l)/2$.
+Then the polynomial $F(l)$ is non-discriminant and has $\mbox{Ind}=-1$.

-The polynomial $\tilde F(l)$ is canonically determined by the linear form $l$ and depends continuously on it.
-The union of all polynomials $\tilde F(l), $ $l \in L$, is connected and invariant under the action of the group $S(3)$.
-Therefore, the virtual component with $\mbox{Ind}=-1$ is also associated with only one component of the discriminant complement. $\Box$
+The latter polynomial is canonically determined by the linear form $l$ and depends continuously on it.
+The union of polynomials $F(l) $ over all $l \in L$ is connected and invariant under the action of the group $S(3)$.
+Therefore, the virtual component with $\mbox{Ind}=-1$ is also associated with only one component of the discriminant complement.
+This completes the proof of Theorem \ref{mthmp81}. $\Box$